mastodon/documentation/content/en/admin/optional/elasticsearch.md

 {{< /hint >}}

 {{< hint style="danger" >}}
 **Security warning:** Due to the recently disclosed [exploit](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2021-44228) found in `log4j` lib used by ElasticSearch, some versions of ES may be affected by this issue(Check if your ES instance used `log4j` version between `2.0` and `2.14.1`).
-If affcted, please refer to [this issue](https://github.com/elastic/elasticsearch/issues/81618#issuecomment-991000240) for a temporary mitigation.
+If affected, please refer to [this issue](https://github.com/elastic/elasticsearch/issues/81618#issuecomment-991000240) for a temporary mitigation.
 {{< /hint >}}

 To start ElasticSearch: